Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Introduction

 \vline

-To prove the main theorem, we roughly follow the following steps.
-We need to find an orbit equivalent Anosov flow which preserves a smooth volume form~$V$, where~$V$ would correspond to~$\alpha\wedge d\alpha$ for a contact form~$\alpha$.
-Asaoka constructed an orbit equivalent, volume preserving Anosov flow using a Gibbs measure \cite{Asaoka07}.
-Gibbs measures form an important family of invariant probability measure, which satisfies some dynamical properties similar to the invariant volume forms.
+To prove Theorem \ref{theoremSkewedAreReeb}, we roughly follow these steps.
+Starting from a $\RR$-covered Anosov flow, we need to find an orbit equivalent Anosov flow which preserves a smooth volume form~$V$, where~$V$ would correspond to~$\alpha\wedge d\alpha$ for a contact form~$\alpha$.
+Given a transitive codimension one Anosov flow (which is the case of $\RR$-covered Anosov flows in dimension 3), Asaoka constructed an orbit equivalent Anosov flow, which is additionally volume preserving~\cite{Asaoka07}.
+Asaoka uses critically the notion of Gibbs measures, which are an important family of invariant probability measures that satisfy some dynamical properties similar to the invariant volume forms.
 Given a Gibbs measure, Asaoka builds a new~$\Class^{1+H}$ differential structure on the ambient manifold, for which the Gibbs measure is induced by a Hölder continuous volume form.
 Then he approximates the flow by smooth Anosov flows, smooth for the new differential structure, each of them preserving a smooth volume form.

 For an Anosov flow in general, preserving a smooth volume form is not enough to be a reparametrization of a Reeb-Anosov flow.
-We need two additional conditions, which we express in terms of linking number.
-To an invariant probability measure corresponds an element in~$H^2(M,\RR)$.
-Denote by~$\MM^0(\phi)$ the set of null-cohomologous~$\phi$-invariant signed measures.
+We need two additional conditions, which we express in terms of homology and linking number.
+To a $\phi$-invariant signed measure $\mu$ corresponds a homology class $\cohom{\mu}\in H_1(M,\RR)$ (called Schwartzman asymptotic cycle) which we define in Section \ref{sectionHomology}.
+Denote by~$\MM_s(\phi)$ the set of~$\phi$-invariant signed measures and by~$\MM^0_s(\phi)$ the set of null-homologous~$\phi$-invariant signed measures.

-\begin{maintheorem}[Made precise in Theorem~\ref{theoremMeasureLinkingNumber}] Let~$\phi$ be a transitive Anosov flow in a closed, oriented,~3-dimensional manifold.
-There exists a unique continuous bilinear map~$\link_\phi\colon\MM^0(\phi)\times\MM^0(\phi)\to\RR$ extending the linking number for two disjoint, null-homologous knots.
-Additionally~$\link_\phi$ is symmetric. \end{maintheorem}
+\begin{maintheorem}[Made precise in Theorem~\ref{theoremMeasureLinkingNumber}] Let~$\phi$ be a transitive Anosov flow in dimension 3.
+There exists a unique continuous bilinear map $\link_\phi\colon\MM^0_s(\phi)\times\MM^0_s(\phi)\to\RR$ extending the linking number for two disjoint, null-homologous knots. \end{maintheorem}

-The new linking number map extends previous linking numbers given by Ghys\footnote{Ghys proposes a general definition for the linking number, but it is not clear why it is well-defined.
-Florio and Hryniewicz proposed a similar definition by replacing limits with limits inferior, for right-handed flows.} \cite{Ghys09}, Arnold~\cite{Arnold74}, Vogel~\cite{Vogel03} and Prasad~\cite{Prasad22}.
-Our definition of the linking number map requires the existence of a Markov partition, so it cannot be extended past maybe transitive pseudo-Anosov flows.
-One can rephrase McDuff criterion \cite[Theorem 5.2]{McDuff87} for contact-type differential~2-forms.